ypsitau/pico-jxgLABO/README.md

 ## How to run

-Connect your Raspberry Pi Pico to your computer while holding down the BOOTSEL button.
+Connect your Raspberry Pi Pico to your computer's USB port while holding down the BOOTSEL button.
 This will mount the Pico as a mass storage device.
 If you are using Windows, it will appear as a drive (e.g., D:).
 Once mounted, you can copy the generated binary to the Pico:

 ```bash
 copy build/pico-jxgLABO.uf2 D: